sidiousvic/sidious.pizza/README.md

 ## Watch-mode compilation and bundling

-The [compiler](plugins/compilePrograms.ts) and [bundler](plugins/bundleStyles.ts) plugins perform checksum comparisons to rerun on watch mode in order to reload your changes live.
+The [compiler](plugins/compilePrograms.ts) and [bundler](plugins/bundleStyles.ts) plugins perform checksum comparisons to rerun on watch mode in order to reload changes live.
 In the compiled programs case, an untracked directory `_temp/esnext` is created as a part of this diffing process.

 There might be slight bugs with this feature (cache invalidation is hard).
 Please report [as an issue](https://github.com/sidiousvic/sidious.pizza/issues).